dalitun/applications/bundle-xenial-webmail-with-email-providers/README_EN.md

 ## Enjoy

-Once this is done you can connect via a web browser on roundcube interface from this url `http://hostname.mail_domain/` or `http://floatingIP/` in ord for logging you use **admin@mail_domain** as login and **password_admin** as password, you have to arrive on these pages:
+Once this is done you can connect via a web browser on roundcube interface from this url `http://hostname.mail_domain/` or `http://floatingIP/` for logging you use **admin@mail_domain** as login and **password_admin** as password, you have to arrive on these pages:

 ![auth](./img/webmail1.png)

 ![inbox](./img/webmail2.png)

-Before you start sending and receiving emails, you must allow your email address to send email on your email sending service (in our example [Mailjet](https://app.mailjet.com/signup)), follow these steps:
+Before you start sending and receiving emails, you must allow your email address to send emails on your email sending service (in our example [Mailjet](https://app.mailjet.com/signup)), follow these steps:

 Connect with your email and your password.